 There is also scope for students to be extended:

-In Semester 1, students have a choice of two possible courses dependent on their mathematical ability and results from their previous years of study.
-The Standard Level course follows Level 10 of the Victorian Curriculum, and the Higher Level Course follows Level 10A which includes the extension material listed above.
+In Semester 1, students have a choice of three possible courses dependent on their mathematical ability and results from their previous years of study.
+The Foundation course follows Level 10 of the Victorian curriculum, delivering the basics of the curriculum, in an accessible, straightforward manner, the Standard Level course follows Level 10 of the Victorian Curriculum, and the Higher Level Course follows Level 10A which includes the extension material listed above.

 A small number of students who have achieved at the highest level in Year 9 Mathematics may be invited to study VCE Mathematical Methods Unit 1 and 2 in Year 10.

-In Semester 2, students have a choice of three possible courses dependent on their Semester 1 results and the prerequisites required for Year 11 courses.
+In Semester 2, students have a choice of four possible courses dependent on their Semester 1 results and the prerequisites required for Year 11 courses.

 Standard Level – Provides opportunities for students to complete the Year 10 course, without an emphasis on algebraic skills.
 It is focused on preparing students to study the VCE Foundation and General Mathematics courses in year 11 and 12.

 Standard Level (Algebra) – Provides opportunities for students to enhance and extend their algebraic skills.
 It is focused on preparing students to study VCE Mathematical Methods or IB – Applications and interpretation SL or Analysis and approaches SL courses in year 11 and 12.